How to Protect yourself during a Merchant Cash Advance Loan Default

-Recently Second Wind Consultants has seen a large influx of business owners overburdened with merchant cash advance loans and other forms of high interest short term financing.
+Recently Second Wind Consultants has seen a large influx of business owners overburdened with merchant cash advance loans and other forms of high-interest short term financing.
 Instead of one large monthly payment, these multiple, often daily, payments are strangling cash flow of an otherwise “stable” business.
-We have wrote other articles on the topic that have received much praise, hopefully this one helps you out too.
+We have well-received articles on Defaulting on a Merchant Cash Advance Loan that have been well-received.

 First, request a consultation with us to discuss your options.
 Next, read below some strategies we use for protecting your business and eventually settling those debts.